adilsondias-engineer/emoncms_plugins/README.md

 # EmonCMS Custom Plugins

 Custom EmonCMS application plugins for monitoring environmental and energy systems in real-time.
-These plugins provide sophisticated dashboards for displaying data collected by DataBridge, transforming raw sensor data into actionable insights.
+These plugins provide dashboards for displaying data collected by DataBridge, transforming raw sensor data into actionable insights.

-> **TML** stands for **Tiny Memories Laser**, a registered business (API-led Pty Ltd, ABN) that operated from 2018-2024.
-These EmonCMS plugins represent the visualization layer of the TML IoT monitoring ecosystem, providing beautiful real-time dashboards for home energy and environmental monitoring.

 ---